 The Ultimate Manaslu Circuit Trek Travel Guide (2025)

-The Manaslu Circuit is one of Nepal’s most scenic and less-crowded treks, offering a perfect balance of challenge, culture, and wilderness.
-This guide is designed to help you decide if the trek is right for you – and to connect you with detailed resources about the best trekking time, required permits, and difficulty level.
+The Manaslu Circuit Trek is one of Nepal’s most scenic and less-crowded treks, offering a perfect balance of challenge, culture, and wilderness.
+From lush subtropical valleys to snow-capped passes, every day brings unique landscapes, Himalayan panoramas, and authentic cultural experiences.
+This guide will help you decide if the trek is right for you and direct you to detailed resources on all aspects of the journey.

 Why Trek the Manaslu Circuit?

-• Wild natural variety: From subtropical forests to snow-covered ridges, every day feels new.
+Wild natural variety: From subtropical forests to alpine ridges and glaciers, every day of the trek reveals new landscapes and vistas.

-• Larkya La Pass (5,160 m): The highlight of the route, offering an unforgettable Himalayan panorama.
+Larkya La Pass (5,160 m): The pinnacle of the trek, offering sweeping Himalayan panoramas.

-For a breakdown of daily stages, distance, and logistics, visit our detailed Manaslu Circuit Trek Trip Page.
+For a detailed breakdown of daily stages and logistics, visit our trip overview page.

 Trek Overview & Route

-• Lho Village: Iconic monastery and views of Manaslu’s east face.
+• Lho Village: Iconic monastery with east-face views of Manaslu.

 • Samagaun: Gateway to Manaslu Base Camp and Birendra Lake.

-• Samdo: A traditional trading village near the Tibetan border.
+• Samdo: Traditional trading village near the Tibetan border.

-• Bhimthang: Serene valley after the pass, surrounded by peaks and glaciers.
+• Bhimthang: Serene valley after the pass, surrounded by glaciers.

 Trekking Permits & Restricted Area Rules